AVSystem/developer-zone/docs/Coiote_IoT_DM/introduction.md

 ## Monitoring & Reporting*

-The **Monitoring** module is responsible for collecting historical data about devices' state which can be aggregated and downloaded using the **Reporting** feature.
+The **Monitoring** module is responsible for collecting historical data about device states which can be aggregated and downloaded using the **Reporting** feature.

 ## Administration